run-ai/docs/scheduling-and-resource-optimization/gpu-memory-swap.md

 To enable GPU memory swap in a Run:ai cluster:

 1. Edit the `runaiconfig` file with the following parameters.
 This example uses 100Gi as the size of the swap memory.
-For more details, see [advanced cluster configurations](../advanced-setup/advanced-cluster-configurations.md):
+For more details, see [Advanced cluster configurations](../advanced-setup/advanced-cluster-configurations.md):

 ```
  spec: